Queens Royals

 The Queens Royals are the athletic teams that represent Queens University of Charlotte, located in Charlotte, North Carolina, United States, in NCAA intercollegiate sporting competitions.
-On July 1, 2022, the Royals began a four-year transition from NCAA Division II to Division I as new members of the ASUN Conference.
+On July 1, 2022, the Royals began a four-year transition from NCAA Division II to Division I as new members of the Atlantic Sun Conference (then officially known as the ASUN Conference).
 Before then, Queens had competed in the South Atlantic Conference (SAC) for 20 of their varsity sports; the men's and women's swimming and diving teams competed in the Bluegrass Mountain Conference and the men's volleyball team competed in the Independent Volleyball Association, a scheduling alliance among schools that are independents in that sport's National Collegiate division.
 (Note: The NCAA uses the "National Collegiate" branding for championship events in sports whose championship events are open to members of more than one NCAA division.
 It considers a National Collegiate championship equivalent to one in Division I.) Queens had been a member of the SAC since 2013, when it moved from Conference Carolinas.

 On May 7, 2022, Queens announced it had accepted an invitation from the ASUN Conference and would join the league on July 1.
 The ASUN officially announced this move three days later.
 The men's volleyball team joined the Midwestern Intercollegiate Volleyball Association in July 2023 after having played the 2023 season (2022–23 school year) in the Independent Volleyball Association, a loose affiliation of schools not affiliated with an NCAA-recognized men's volleyball conference.